sakai-mirror/sakai/docs/install/readme_source.txt

 The standard way to control the JVM options when Tomcat starts up is to have an environment variable JAVA_OPTS defined with JVM startup options.
 One such set of options might be:

-JAVA_OPTS=-server -Xms512m -Xmx512m -XX:PermSize=16m -XX:MaxPermSize=128m -verbose:gc -XX:+PrintGCDetails -XX:+PrintGCTimeStamps
+JAVA_OPTS="-server -Xmx512m -Xms512m -XX:PermSize=64m -XX:MaxPermSize=128m -XX:NewSize=128m
+-XX:+UseConcMarkSweepGC -XX:+UseParNewGC"

-This is a fairly good starting point: it selects server mode, sets a larger heap size for smoother performance, sizes the permanent generation to accommodate more longer-persisting objects, and turns on garbage collection details.
+This is a fairly good starting point: it selects server mode, sets a larger heap size for smoother performance, and sizes the permanent generation to accommodate more longer-persisting objects.
 We have found the best results when the min and max memory settings (Xms and Xmx, respectively) are set to be the same values.
 512 megs is not too much memory for Sakai; 1 gig is even better.

 Tomcat will see this environment variable and use it.
 Instead of putting this in an environment variable, you might modify the $CATALINA_HOME/bin/catalina.bat or $CATALINA_HOME/bin/catalina.sh file to automatically set these values during startup.

 **JVM Tuning in Windows XP**
 Windows users may set Java options in a "Tomcat Properties" dialog.
 But you may find that the permanent generation settings mentioned above will not work appropriately if set in the Java Options: field of the dialog window.
 That's because these settings have their own fields in the properties GUI, under the headings Initial Memory Pool and Maximum memory pool, respectively.
+Windows apparently ignores attempts to alter these values through the Java Options field.

 4.6 Test Sakai